 To identify mistral days, first, a Genoa cyclone database is defined based on the presence of a cyclone in the CYC domain (Fig. 1) in ERA-Interim, using the sea-level pressure field at 1-degree horizontal resolution and 6-hourly time intervals.
-The cyclone masks are identified in ERA Interim, at every 6-h time step, as the area within the outermost closed contour around local minima of the sea-level pressure field using 0.5-hPa intervals, adapted from Wernli and Schwierz (2006).
-To fulfill the cyclone criteria, a day should have at least one time-step in which a cyclone is identified.
-Then, wind direction and speed criteria were applied to days when a Genoa cyclone is detected.
-This coupling between the wind speed in the GOL and cyclone in the Genoa region is considered the fundamental of lee-cyclogenesis in the Alps (Drobinski et al., 2005; Flamant, 2003; Lebeaupin Brossier et al., 2013; Burlando, 2009), and reassures that the mistral set of events under consideration is analogous to events of lee-cyclogenesis, filtering out northerlies stemming from sea-breeze dynamics (Drobinski et al., 2018).
-The wind criteria are defined as follows, using the daily WRF-ORCHIDEE model data that allows higher spatial resolution: NW to NE (i.e., +-45°) wind direction at 900 hPa and 10-m wind speed of at least 2 m/s, averaged in the GOL domain (Fig. 1).
-The objective identification yielded 2734 mistral days, comprising 21% year-round frequency, in agreement with Burlando (2009).
+The cyclone masks are identified in ERA Interim as the area within the outermost closed contour of the sea-level pressure field at 0.5-hPa intervals, adapted from Wernli and Schwierz (2006).
+Then, wind direction and speed criteria were applied to days when a Genoa cyclone is detected using the WRF-ORCHIDEE model data that allows higher resolution: NW to NE (i.e., +-45°) wind direction at 900 hPa and 10-m wind speed of at least 2 m/s averaged in the GOL domain (Fig. 1).
+The objective identification yielded 2734 mistral days, comprising 21% year-round frequency, in agreement with Burlando et al., (2009).
 Consecutive mistral days were grouped into mistral events.
 The identified mistral events duration and monthly frequency are shown in Fig. 2.
 Mistral events peak typically in Jan-Feb at 30% frequency, while the mistral is less frequent in summer (~10%).
 Most mistral events last a single day.
 Duration of more than 4-8 days occurs exclusively in the autumn and winter months.
 This distribution generally agrees with the climatological lifetime properties of the Genoa low (e.g., Campins et al. 2011).
-The mistral identification method is robust with regard to variations in the wind speed threshold, and shows large sensitivity to the allowed wind direction.
-The additional criterion for the presence of a cyclone constrains the mistral frequency to the range of 20-30%, depending almost entirely on the opening angle criteria.

-140 Figure 2: Climatological monthly frequency of mistral duration (days).
+Figure 2: Climatological monthly frequency of mistral duration (days).
 Shading represents the number of events within the division, for the entire time period.
 The percentages on the x-axis show the monthly frequency of mistral days.